 Tie points are common objects or locations within the overlap areas between adjacent images.
 These points are used to improve geometric accuracy in the block adjustment.
 Tie points are usually computed automatically using image matching techniques.
 For certain cases, however, such as images that contain large bodies of water or sand, or images captured in different seasons, the automatic matching technique may not detect a sufficient number of points required for the adjustment.
 To address this, the Manage Tie Points pane provides tools to manually add and edit tie points.

 This workflow details how to inspect images in a collection to review adjustment statistics, assess tie point coverage, activate and delete images, and edit tie points and point sets.
-You can filter images using the current display extent or image attribute queries, such as tie point coverage or adjustment root mean square (RMS) error.
+Images can be filtered using the current display extent or image attribute queries, such as tie point coverage or adjustment root mean square (RMS) error.

-You can access the Image Inspector pane in the Review group under the Ortho Mapping tab.
-You can use the pane at any point in the ortho mapping workflow; however, you must perform a block adjustment before tie point and adjustment statistics are available for each image.
+The Image Inspector pane can be accessed in the Review group under the Ortho Mapping tab.
+The pane can be used at any point in the ortho mapping workflow, however, a block adjustment must be performed before tie point and adjustment statistics are available for each image.

 - From the Manage Tie Points menu, click the Analyze Tie Points tool to generate tie point counts and coverage for each image in the collection.